 Clinic 2*: February 4-5 during the Vango Winter Open (Markham) competition.
 Run by specialists from CSIO with a focus on proper nutrition and mental preoaration.

-Clinic 3*: March 4th, 4:00pm at the Ontario Provincial Championships.
-Two concurrent sessions will be occuring:
+Clinic 3*: March 4th, 4:00pm at the Ontario Provincial Championships:

-3-1: Injury prevention, stretching and biomechanics with Nader Abdelkader, current student at the Canadian Memorial Chiropractic College and long-time fencer
+3-1: 4pm session: Injury prevention, stretching and biomechanics with Nader Abdelkader, current student at the Canadian Memorial Chiropractic College and long-time fencer

-3-2: Program details (QFG/HPDP/HPP/OFA/CFF/FIE) and equipment repair run by HDPD Technical Director Maxime Brinck-Croteau.
+3-2: Drop-in session: Program details (QFG/HPDP/HPP/OFA/CFF/FIE) and equipment repair 101 will be available throughout the day on Saturday, run by HPDP Technical Director Maxime Brinck-Croteau